thed24/MMR-Suite/README.md

 ### Sample Output:

-Server average gain = 21 and average loss = 18
+Server avg gain = 21 and avg loss = 18

-Your average gain = 17 and average loss = 18
+Your avg gain = 17 and avg loss = 18

 # Tests